foreachthing/makeMoney/README.md

 * Use different layouts for the front and the back side
 * print only one value (i.e. only 100s bills)
 * define how many pages you need of each bill
+* define how many columns your bills should appear in (best results, if all rows/columns are completly filled)
 * define range for serial number
 * set font and font-size of your s/n
 * accurately place the s/n on the front and on the back side